A beginner’s guide to @BackstreetBoys for new fans (Updated: 11.11.18)

 On May 17, 2018, the Backstreet Boys released their first new single in five years, “Don’t Go Breaking My Heart.”
 The song’s music video hit one million views on YouTube in less than 24 hours and hit 5 million in less than five days.
-As of this post’s update on June 27, 2018, the video is at 21 Million views.
+As of this post’s update on October 22, 2018, the video has nearly 33 million views.

 The CNNs of Backstreet Land